 There was something really sinister about the Glove’s sound during the black metal portion of the demo.
 Tell me if you heard it too – like the howling of damned souls.
 See, that’s why I did this thing, for cool discoveries like that.

-See if the Glove fits on Amazon for $62.
+See if the Glove fits on Sweetwater for $67.90.

 I have a bit of painful confession to make – I kinda fucked up on this one.
 I didn’t do my research as well as I should have.
 The Stardust is not like other ODs – the way the tone knob sounds is based on how high you have the drive knob.
 The more drive, the less high pass.
 I didn’t realize this and so I kept the drive very low (all the way down allowed no sound to come out), which caused the tone knob to act as an extreme high pass filter, even at the lowest setting.
 This, of course, caused me to think it was broken, and the subsequent performance that was recorded is one of frustration and misunderstanding of what is actually a really cool pedal.
 I hope to remedy my mistake with a proper demo and review of the pedal later, as it is deserving of a do-over.